rahulhaque/laravel-filepond/README.md

 </script>
 ```

+Now selecting a file with FilePond input field which will upload the file in the temporary directory right away and append the hidden input in the form.
+Submit the form to process the uploaded file like below in your controller.

-Now in `UserAvatarController.php` get and process the submitted file as below.
-Here I am using a disk `avatar` for storing the file.
-We will call the `moveTo` method from the `Filepond` facade which will return the moved file information for further processing along with deleting the file from temporary storage.
+In `UserAvatarController.php` get and process the submitted file by calling the `moveTo()` method from the `Filepond` facade which will return the moved file information as well as delete the file from the temporary storage.

 ```php
 use Illuminate\Http\Request;